 SONG OF SOLOMON

-8Thy teeth are like a flock of sheep that are even 9shorn, 10which came up from the washing; whereof every one bear twins, and none is 11barren among them.
+22Thy teeth are as a flock of sheep which go up from the washing, whereof every one beareth twins, and there is not one barren among them.

 As a piece of a pomegranate are 23thy temples within thy locks.

 24There are 25threescore queens, and 26fourscore 27concubines, and 28virgins without number.

 My dove, my undefiled is but 29one; she is 30the only one of her mother, she is 31the choice one 32of her that bare her.
 33The daughters saw 34her, and blessed her; yea, the queens and the concubines, and 35they 36praised her.

 ¶ 37Who is she that 38looketh forth 39as the morning, fair as 40the moon, 41clear 42as the sun, and 43terrible as an army with banners?

 44I went down into the garden of 45nuts to see the 46fruits 47of the valley, and to see whether the 48vine flourished, and 49the pomegranates 50budded.